K-9 Mail

-K-9 Mail is free and open source email client for Android.
+K-9 Mail is a free and open source email client for Android.
 It is designed as an alternative to the stock email clients included with the platform; it supports both POP3 and IMAP protocols and supports IMAP IDLE for real-time notifications.
 The project is named after the Doctor Who character K9.

+For end users, K-9 Mail started to transition towards becoming Thunderbird for Android in October 2024.

+History

+The source code was first published to its git repository on October 27, 2008 by Jesse Vincent and the first binaries were released to the public on the Google Code site the same month.

 In 2015 the project received $86,000 of funding from the Open Technology Fund.

 On 13 June 2022, it was announced that K-9 Mail had been taken over by MZLA Technologies Corporation, a subsidiary of the Mozilla Foundation with current maintainer Christian Ketterer joining the team, and plans for K-9 Mail to be rebranded as Thunderbird for Android following the completion of a feature roadmap, including sync with Thunderbird on PC, integrating Thunderbird's automated account setup system, message filtering, and improvements to folders.

+On 30 October 2024, the first stable release of Thunderbird for Android (Thunderbird Mobile) was launched as version 8.0.
+Thunderbird for Android can be installed via Google Play and F-Droid, among others.
+The Thunderbird team had planned in 2022 to maintain K-9 for one year after the release of Thunderbird Mobile, i.e. until roughly October 2025.

+On 6 May 2025, the stable version 10 of Thunderbird Mobile and the beta of version 11 were released.

 Reception

-This application has been downloaded from the Google Play Store between 5 million and 10 million times since its release and has been rated by over 90,000 people with almost as many 1 star reviews as 5 star reviews many due to the fundamental restructuring of the program in August 2021, which was not widely accepted by the user base and more recently because of unacceptable battery usage when using push to fetch mail.
-It has been widely reviewed, and was particularly praised in the media between 2011 and 2013 as a replacement for the default mail application.
+In the early 2010s it was widely reviewed, and was particularly praised in the media between 2011 and 2013 as a replacement for the default mail application.
+At the time, it was a leading alternative Android app, often recommended when a user did not want to use the default app.
+It was awarded the "Best App for Sending Email" in the 2010 "Best Android Apps" book.